dloss/klp/README.md

 By default, `--grep` searches on the whole line.
 To limit the search to a specific key, prepend that key and a tilde to the regex (`key~REGEX`).

-klp has several builtin regexes to match URLs, email addresses, common errors, path names or IP addresses.
+klp has several builtin regexes to match URLs, email addresses, common errors, path names, FQDN's or IPv4 addresses.
 Use `--grep-builtin`/`-r` to use them.

 Like with with the original UNIX grep, klp can print context lines (`-B`, `-A`, `-C`).